Arduino-IRremote/Arduino-IRremote/README.md

 ### ReceiverTimingAnalysis
 This example analyzes the signal delivered by your IR receiver module.
 Values can be used to determine the stability of the received signal as well as a hint for determining the protocol.<br/>
-It also computes the MARK_EXCESS_MICROS value, which is the extension of the mark (pulse) duration introduced by the IR receiver module.<br/>
+It also computes the `MARK_EXCESS_MICROS` value, which is the extension of the mark (pulse) duration introduced by the IR receiver module.<br/>
 It can be tested online with [WOKWI](https://wokwi.com/arduino/projects/299033930562011656).
 Click on the receiver while simulation is running to specify individual NEC IR codes.

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available.<br/>
-Modify it by commenting them out or in, or change the values if applicable.
+Most macros must be defined in your program before the line `#include <IRremote.hpp>` to take effect.
-Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).
+Modify them by enabling / disabling them, or change the values if applicable.

 | Name | File | Default value | Description |
 |-|-|-|-|